Fixed Exchange Rates When Governments Babysit Currencies

 A fixed exchange rate is exactly what it sounds like - a currency value that's locked in place against another currency (or basket of currencies).
 Imagine if your parents decided you could only trade one packet of crisps for exactly two chocolate bars - no negotiation allowed.
 That's essentially what governments do with fixed exchange rates.

 The central bank becomes the ultimate currency referee, constantly buying and selling foreign currencies to keep their own currency at the predetermined value.
-It's like that friend who always makes sure everyone has exactly the same amount of pizza slices at a party.
+It's like that friend who always makes sure everyone has exactly the same amount of drinks at a party.

 Why Would Any Government Want This Headache?